 “I’m sorry,” I said.

 A few days later, I went to Daphne’s wake and funeral in Las Pinas.
 Her family, friends, her attractive girlfriend, and her relatives came.
+They all cried hard for her.
+Daphne had touched their lives.
+She treated everyone well.
+She was an angel on earth.

-During the memorial service, a mass was held.
+During the funeral service, a mass was held.
 The priest told us about our temporary life here on earth and the eternal life that awaits us.
 He said that after we die, we either go to heaven or hell.
 God is waiting for us in heaven where we will experience eternal happiness if we are good.
 But if we are bad, Satan is waiting for us in hell where we will experience the fires of eternal damnation.
 Our purpose here on earth is to serve the Lord and do good things.
 If we want to enter heaven – of course all of us want to – we should always praise the Lord, keep our faith in Him, do good things to everyone, renounce Satan and avoid his temptations, and ask for forgiveness from God when we commit sins.

 Then the priest said a short prayer.
 We bowed down our heads to pray.
 Later on we said our eulogies.

 The priest told us to pour a bottle of holy water in her coffin.
-Each of us poured the bottle of water in her coffin.
+Each of us poured the bottle of holy water in her coffin.
 Daphne looked eerily beautiful in her death.
 Cliché as it sounds, she looked like an angel.

 When it was my turn to pour it in her coffin, I muttered under my breath, “I’m sorry.”